ianjameswilson/Code-Refractor/README.md

 # Homework_Code-Refractor

 I performed a code refractor to check if Horiseon's codebase followed accessibility stanadards.
 Based on our acceptance criteria, their codebase did not pass the review so the code was modified and condensed accordingly.
-After the codebase was debugged, condensed and "cleaner than I found it," I performed a secondary code refractor and Horiseon's codebase now meets accessibility standards:
+After the codebase was debugged, condensed and "cleaner than I found it," I performed a secondary code refractor and Horiseon's codebase now meets accessibility standards.

 USER STORY: